mguideng/mguideng.github.io/_posts/2018-08-01-rvesting-glassdoor.md

 ### Back on track to `rvest`
 Now that these are identified, we can take a look at how they were used with the functions in `rvest`:

 * `read_html()`: returns an HTML document from the glassdoor.com URL by converting it into an XML object.
+This is how the data is accessed.
 Think of the HTML document as if it were a bunch of node objects representing the document's contents.
-It's stored as `'pg'` in R's environment.
+It defines `'pg'` in the R code gist.
 * `html_nodes()`: selects parts of the XML object based on the CSS selectors we identified.
 The stored results (e.g., `'rev.date'`, `'rev.sum'`, `'rev.title'`) will be lists of the node objects and their tagged attributes.
 * `html_text()`: extracts only the text portion from the tagged nodes.